maxmekiska/arguing_predictors/docs/docs/usage.md

 # Starting the program
 <div class="formatting">
 ## Jupyter Notebook
-Open up an anaconda terminal/command line and activate your enviorment.
+Open up an anaconda terminal/command line and activate your environment.
 Now open a Jupyter notebook by executing:
 ```shell
 jupyter notebook
 ```